+'''

-\$ tsuru app-shell [container-id] -a/--app <appname>
+$ tsuru app-shell [unit-id] -a/--app <appname>

+'''

-Opens a remote shell inside container, using the API server as a proxy.
-You can access an app container just giving app name.
+Opens a remote shell inside unit, using the API server as a proxy.
+You can access an app unit just giving app name, or specifying the id of the unit.
+You can get the ID of the unit using the app-info command.